-Rachel Luchmun is a PhD student in Anthropology in the School of Human Evolution and Social Change at Arizona State University.
-She received her MA in Anthropology from Arizona State University and her BA in Anthropology from the University of Kansas.
+Dr. Rachel Luchmun is a senior research scientist at the EdPlus Action Lab at Arizona State University.
+She obtained a Ph.D. in Sociocultural Anthropology from the School of Human Evolution and Social Change at Arizona State University, an MA in Anthropology from Arizona State University, and a BA in Anthropology from the University of Kansas.

 PhD, Anthropology, Arizona State University, 2015-Current

 BA, Anthropology, University of Kansas, 2012-2014